InstituteforDiseaseModeling/covasim/covid_webapp/README.md

 ## Deployment

-Recommended deployment is using `nginx` to serve the static files, and `gunicorn` to run the Flask app
+Recommended deployment is using `nginx` to serve the static files, and `gunicorn` to run the Flask app.

+### Requirements

+You must have nginx and gunicorn installed.

 ### Set up nginx